 Making the right design decisions in your home can be a challenge.
 How can you make a space feel larger?
 And how do you make it more functional?
 How can you decorate on a budget?
 What pieces of furniture can you collect that won’t occupy too much real estate?
 I’ve collected some living room ideas for you to check out!

 If your living room gets a lot of natural sunlight, consider yourself lucky!
 Let the light pour in to make your space feel open and airy.
 For your window coverings, choose lighter shades to maximize the amount of light you are getting.
 I love sheer window coverings as well.

 Floor lamps look great in this small living space.
 The coffee tables can easily be moved around to serve as side tables as well.

 #2 Keep Your Furniture Neutral

-When floor space is lacking, adding a lot of different colors and patterns may make the space look even smaller, and cluttered.
+When floor space is lacking, adding a lot of different colours and patterns may make the space look even smaller, and cluttered.
 Keeping the walls and furniture neutral, with a nice rug makes the space look inviting and tidy.
-A small living room designer with neutral colors can make the space feel bigger.
+A small living room design with neutral colours can make the space feel bigger.

 #4 Choose Furniture Strategically